mseehafer/PyProtolinc/README.rst

 This will pick up the configuration file (*config.yml*) in the working directory (which points to the portfolio file in the subdirectory *portfolio*) and initiate a projection run.
 Once completed the (aggregate) results of the computation are written into a CSV file in the subfolder *results*.
-To view these copy the Excel file *results_viewer_generic_template.xlsx* from the examples folder into the working folder, rename it to *results_viewer_generic.xlsx* and import the data from the CSV file.
 Now one can start playing around by changing the configuration.
 Note that the examples are commented in the documentation, cf. https://pyprotolinc.readthedocs.io/en/latest/examples/intro.html .